jrs95/nlmr/README.md

 # nl_mr
-# Non-linear Mendelian Randomization

-These functions are used to perform non-linear
+This package is used to assess the shape of exposure-outcome These functions are used to perform non-linear

+# Installation

+#